sawyerxue/RP-cone-count/README.md

 This set of code was first used for publication in (Wu DM et al., 2021, JCI Insight; PMID: 33491671).
 This set of code was updated, described, and deposited to Github by Yunlu Xue for a separate publication (Xue Y et al., 2021, eLife).

-This set of code is released to public for non-profit research purpose only, thus prohibited to be used for any commercial purposes.
+This set of code is released to public for non-profit research purpose only, thereby prohibited to be used for any commercial purposes.
 Harvard Uniersity and the Authors retains all the right associated with this set of code.

 # User guide of sawyer.m